 Organisations that are authorised by the FCA also have an obligation to disclose to it anything relating to the firm of which it would reasonably expect notice.
 This would include breaches of UK laws and regulations, civil, criminal or disciplinary proceedings against a firm and fraud, errors and other irregularities.

 UK authorities have publicly stated that they are not opposed to internal investigations that are carried out in a manner that would not impede a criminal prosecution.
-They expect data gathering exercises to be carried out promptly, covertly and coordinated across multiple sites simultaneously.
+They expect data-gathering exercises to be carried out promptly, covertly and coordinated across multiple sites simultaneously.
 ‘Covert’ in this context is intended to ensure potential suspects in a later criminal investigation are not tipped off prior to data collection and so given an opportunity to destroy or delete incriminating material.
-It does not mean that companies should conduct internal investigations in a manner that involves unlawful surveillance or data gathering techniques (whereby they could be separately liable for other offences).
-In practice, digital material should be forensically imaged and preserved by IT specialists.
+It does not mean that companies should conduct internal investigations in a manner that involves unlawful surveillance or data-gathering techniques (whereby they could be separately liable for other offences).
+In practice, digital material should be forensically imaged and preserved by information technology specialists.
 All procedures used to gather and image data should be recorded and then fully disclosed to the relevant law enforcement authority.

-Additionally, UK authorities expect that full and accurate accounts are taken during any witness interviews and, in some circumstances, consideration may need to be given to whether certain interviews should be conducted at all.
-This is particularly important if there is a risk of criticism that a corporate conducted an interview knowing a law enforcement agency would wish to speak to a witness first and obtain a first account from a witness prior to any internal investigation or review.
+Additionally, UK authorities expect that full and accurate accounts are made of any witness interviews and, in some circumstances, consideration may need to be given to whether certain interviews should be conducted at all.
+This is particularly important if there is a risk of criticism that a corporate conducted an interview knowing that a law enforcement agency would wish to speak to a witness first and obtain a first account from a witness prior to any internal investigation or review.

-Legal professional privilege has traditionally been claimed over various aspects of internal investigations, which, in recent years, has increasingly been disputed by law enforcement authorities.
-However, in a 2018 Court of Appeal case, Eurasian Natural Resources Corporation Limited (ENRC) successfully repelled a challenge by the SFO relating to claims of privilege by ENRC.
+Legal professional privilege has traditionally been claimed over various aspects of internal investigations, which has increasingly been disputed by law enforcement authorities.
+However, in a 2018 Court of Appeal case, Eurasian Natural Resources Corporation Limited (ENRC) successfully repelled a challenge by the SFO relating to claims of privilege by the corporation.
 The SFO sought to challenge claims to privilege by ENRC regarding various documents that were produced by lawyers and forensic accountants during an internal investigation into allegations of bribery and corruption that had arisen from a whistleblower report.
 The documents in question fell into four categories: